tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what did you find the most rewarding about being parent?
 - what you have learned from being a parent?
 - what advice would you give me about being good parent?
+- how is my style of parenthood different from yours?
 - what special proverbs have been passed down in your family about how to make it in life or how to have peace of mind?
 - of all the things you learned from your parents, which do you feel the most valuable?
 - what is your favorite memory of your parents? what were they like?